LDprg/smartauto/README.md

 The frontend is only a static generated site, so it doesn't need any special web server.
 We highly recommend caddy due to it good speed and easy configurability.
 Alternative you could use any other webserver (for example nginx).

-### Scalleable
+### Scalable

 While SmartAuto is written primally for home automatization, it's designed to scale almost indefinitely.
-Using ScyllaDB allows db clustering, the frontend can also be distributed on multiple servers.
-One raspberry pi couldn't handle your home automatization load?
-Just grab a view and scale the thing up!
+Everything is designed to be able to work as cluster.
+ScyllaDB can be clustered by default, the frontend is just a statically generated site (could even be hosted locally) and the backend is written in a style that allows clustering.

 # Note

-Currently this project is pre-alpha and native linux only. a lot of thing will change!
+Currently this project is pre-alpha and native linux only. a lot of thing will change, don't expect anything!

 THIS PROJECT ISN'T PRODUCTION READY IT'S TESTING ONLY.